-K-Dramas To Watch In February 2017 — What Korean Dramas Should You Check Out?
+K-Dramas To Watch In February 2017: What Korean Dramas Should You Check Out?

 Star of the Universe (February 9)

 Starring Soo Ho and Ji Woo, Star of the Universe — also known as The Universe’s Star — is a three-episode K-drama that is technically part of a special series on the Munhwa Broadcasting Corporation (MBC) known as the “Three Colors of Fantasy.”
-Star of the Universe is represented as the “White” K-drama in said special series.
+Star of the Universe is represented as the “White” K-drama in this special series.

 According to the synopsis, Star of the Universe is an innocent first love story of a grim reaper named Byul (Korean for “Star”).
 He comes to Earth and falls in love with a gifted singer-songwriter named Woo Joo (Korean for “Universe”).
-Given that the series is only three episodes long, the story is simplistic and will go by fast but that does not mean it isn’t good.
+Given that the series is only three episodes long, the story is simplistic and will go by fast, but that does not mean it isn’t good.

 The finale of Star of the Universe will air on Thursday, February 9 at 11:10 p.m.
 KST on MBC.
-This particular leg of the “Three Colors of Fantasy” is available to watch only on OnDemandKorea under another version of its special series name, “Three Color Fantasy” depending on region.
+This particular leg of the “Three Colors of Fantasy” is available to watch only on OnDemandKorea under another version of its special series name, “Three Color Fantasy” depending on the region.

 Hwarang (February 21)